RonCodes88/RadAI-Challenge/README.md

 ﻿# RadAI-Challenge
-# SF Food Truck Finder
+# SF Food Truck Finder (Backend Focused, but I also built an UI)

 ## Description